neilbacon/esp32_battery/README.md

 ### Firmware

 `esphome/esppir2.yaml` is the ESPHome input file for our second firmware, this time using a static IP address and MQTT instead of the HA native API.
-LED usage is the same as in `Experiment 1`.
+PIR, LED and touch input usage is the same as in `Experiment 1`.
 As the MQTT connection is under the control of the IoT device (rather that waiting for HA to poll it) it should be quicker to establish.
 The logic is simpler without any need for the template binary_sensor `motion` and the `state` variable.

 ### Issues